thomcc/rust-typed-arena/README.md

 It is probably slightly less efficient, but is simpler internally and uses much less unsafe code.
 It is based on a `Vec<Vec<T>>` instead of raw pointers and manual drops.

+There is also a method `into_vec()` to recover ownership of allocated objects when the arena is no longer required, instead of destroying everything.